Connect with us

 Earlier that week, I had seen a picture on Twitter of a bathtub, supposedly in Jackson, that was full of opaque, black water.
 Without more context, I had dismissed it as fake, but I wasn’t doubting anymore.
 I turned on my shower – it also sputtered before the water turned the same dark brown.
 I tried my sink again.
 Still brown.
 Then I flushed my toilet; it lurched away from the wall.
 I opened the lid to see chocolate-colored water slowly filling the bowl.

-I took a and posted it on Twitter with the caption, “My water just now in Jackson, MS.”
+I took a video and posted it on Twitter with the caption, “My water just now in Jackson, MS.”

 Within minutes, I was getting hundreds of retweets.
 That turned into dozens of direct messages, emails and phone calls from reporters around the world requesting to play the video on TV that night, and literally thousands of replies all asking the same question: What was in my water, and why was it that brown?